pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-1/index.md

       ShotScript shot = shotTransform.gameObject.GetComponent<ShotScript>();
       if (shot != null)
       {
-        shot.IsEnemyShot = isEnemy;
+        shot.isEnemyShot = isEnemy;
       }

       // Make the weapon shot always towards it MoveScript move = shotTransform.gameObject.GetComponent<MoveScript>();
       if (move != null)
       {
-        move.Direction = this.transform.right; // towards in 2D space is the right of the sprite
+        move.direction = this.transform.right; // towards in 2D space is the right of the sprite
       }
     }
   }